timmckague/timandvictoria/src/pages/blog/2019-06-18-drive-through-the-balkans-montenegro.md

 ![kotor wall](/img/blog_balkan_kotor-5x7-7259.jpg "kotor wall")

 From the San Giovanni castle, we looked East away from the bay, and could see the switchbacks of the ladder of Kotor climbing up the mountain.
-But, ALAS! ...there was a valley in between us and the trail!
+But, ALAS!
+There was a valley in between us and the trail!
 A favourite childhood song started looping on repeat in my head: “_We can't go over it.
 We can't go under it.
 Oh no!
 We've got to go through it!_” SO, back down the path we went.

 A few hundred metres later, we spotted an opening in the wall.
-We poked a heads through to see if we could get any hints at where the trail might be.
-Low and behold, it turned out that the trail went through the hole in the wall!
+We poked our heads through to see if we could get any hints at where the trail might be.
+Low and behold, it turned out it went through the hole in the wall!

 ![hole in wall](/img/blog_balkan_kotor-5x7-6435.jpg "hole in wall")